ooni/spec/backends/bk-003-collector.md

 Updating a report means appending a measurement to the report.
 A probe SHOULD do that within a reasonable time frame after the measurement has terminated.
 Also, as stated above, a collector SHOULD NOT close an open, stale report before two hours of inactivity.
-For robustness, the probe implementation SHOULD record the elapsed time between when it opened a report and when it is updating it, and open a new report if the update operation fails and the elapsed time is greater than one hour.
+Also, the probe implementation SHOULD record the elapsed time between when it opened a report and when it is updating it, and open a new report if the update operation fails and the elapsed time is greater than one hour.